Interaction Workspace And Genesys 8

 For the Configuration Server connection, the code page identifier must be set in the general.non-unicode-connection-encoding key in the InteractionWorkspace.exe.config file.

 You can use a screen-reader application or the keyboard to navigate the agent desktop interface.

-Workspace also provides shortcut keys.
+Interaction Workspace follows the Microsoft Windows convention of enabling interface navigation by using access keys.
+Access keys are alphanumeric keys that are employed in combination with the ALT key to replicate a menu command or button click on the interface.
+Interaction Workspace also provides shortcut keys.
 Shortcut keys, which are intended mostly for advanced users, enable quick access to frequently performed actions.
-Shortcut keys can be reconfigured by Tenant, Group, and/or User by using Genesys Administrator Extension.
-These key combinations are documented in the Workspace 8.5 User's Guide.
+Shortcut keys can be reconfigured by Tenant, Group, and/or User by using Genesys Administrator.
+These key combinations are documented in the Genesys Interaction Workspace 8.0 User's Guide.

 Transport Layer Security (TLS)

 Interaction Workspace also employs Transport Layer Security (TLS), which is a cryptographic protocol that provide security and data integrity for communications over networks such as the Internet.
 TLS encrypts the segments of network connections at the transport layer from end to end.
 For more information about TLS, refer to the Genesys TLS Configuration chapter of the Genesys 8.0 Security Deployment Guide.